 In this program, you will further develop your skills in acting, singing, and dancing through intensive work with a team of experienced instructors.
 The session culminates in a three-performance run of a production with technical and design support.

-Recent productions include Godspell, The 25th Annual Putnam County Spelling Bee, Little Shop of Horrors, Cinderella, Cats, and A Little Princess.
-The summer 2015 production title will be announced in the spring.
+Recent productions include Orphie and the Book of Heroes, Godspell, The 25th Annual Putnam County Spelling Bee, Little Shop of Horrors, Cinderella, Cats, and A Little Princess.
+The summer 2017 production will be Sunday in the Park with George.

 As a student in this program, you will have five hours of rehearsal a day and a class in acting technique.
 While musical theatre production students do not take elective classes, you will have many opportunities to enjoy presentations in music, dance, film, creative writing, and visual arts throughout the summer.

 The theatre department regularly welcomes visiting artists.
 Recent guests of the department include: